Coinduction: an elementary approach: Introduction

 This yields the following proof principles

 where $X \in \Pow{A}$.
 The rule~$(\COIND)$ is commonly used as the principle underlying coinductive proofs.
 However, this rule is arguably sometimes inconvenient to apply directly.
 Ordinarily, when doing inductive proofs mathematicians do not directly employ the dual rule~$(\IND)$, explicitly providing the set~$X$ and calculating~$F(X)$.
 Nor do they think in terms of~$(\IND)$.
 Instead, they show an inductive step, using the inductive hypothesis with parameters smaller in an appropriate sense.
 There is a common understanding when an inductive proof is correct.
-In ordinary mathematical practice, nobody bothers with arguing each time that an inductive proof is indeed a valid application of some formal induction principle.
+In ordinary mathematical practice, nobody bothers to argue each time that an inductive proof is indeed a valid application of a specific formal induction principle.
 Induction is well-understood, and it is sufficient for everyone that an inductive proof may be formalized ``in principle''.

 In contrast to induction, coinduction is not so well-established and usually not trusted in the same way.
 One aim of this paper is to promote and provide a reasonably direct justification for a certain style of doing coinductive proofs: showing a coinductive step using a coinductive hypothesis.
-As such, the first part of the paper (Section~\ref{sec_coind_tech}) has a flavour of a tutorial with more space devoted to examples than to mathematical results.
+As such, the paper has a flavour of a tutorial with more space devoted to examples than to mathematical results.